Rita Hayworth: Political views

-Hayworth was a lifelong Democrat who was an active member of the Hollywood Democratic Committee and was active in the campaign of Franklin D. Roosevelt during the 1944 presidential election.
+Hayworth was a lifelong Democrat and an active member of the Hollywood Democratic Committee.
+She was active in the campaign of Franklin D. Roosevelt during the 1944 presidential election.
 In 1968, Hayworth was part of a Hollywood committee that endorsed Robert F. Kennedy's presidential campaign.

 Religion

 Hayworth was a Catholic whose marriage to Aly Khan was deemed illicit by Pope Pius XII.